quasinaut/kinda-ksp2/README.md

 If you don't already have CKAN, download it [here](https://github.com/KSP-CKAN/CKAN/releases).

 This repo assums you are running Windows, as I have only tested this on Windows.
-Some mods may not work on Linux (for example Parallax), and LMP Server is only built for Windows.
+Some mods may not work on Linux (for example Parallax).

 ### Add your game instance